Professor Jane Stuart-Smith

 My research considers the many relationships between speech and society, including:

 - sound change: to date I have managed three exernally-funded projects on sound change, focussing on Glaswegian vernacular, moving from an apparent-time, variationist sociolinguistic study, Accent Change in Glaswegian (1999), to my current research on real-time change over the course of the 20th century (How stable is the standard?
 Carnegie Trust, 2015; Sounds of the City Leverhulme Trust, 2011-14).
-I continue to collaborate with many colleagues on this research, including: Brian Jose (Indiana State University), Ludger Evers (Glasgow: Mathematics and Statistics), Rachel Macdonald (Glasgow), Robert Lennon (Glasgow), Teresa Neocleous (Glasgow: Mathematics and Statistics), Tamara Rathcke (Kent), Claire Timmins (Strathclyde), Duncan Robertson (York, UK), Morgan Sonderegger (McGill), Marton Soskuthy (York, UK).
+My latest project, Speech Across Dialects of English, exploits technological advances to expand the scope to phonetic variation and change in Old and New World English over the 20th century, with colleagues Morgan Sonderegger (McGill), Jeff Mielke, Erik Thomas, Robin Dodsworth, Paul Fyfe (North Carolina State), Tyler Kendall (Oregon), and Joe Fruehwald (Edinburgh).
+I am fortunate to collaborate with many colleagues on my work on sound change, including: Brian Jose (Indiana State University), Ludger Evers (Glasgow: Mathematics and Statistics), Rachel Macdonald (Glasgow), Robert Lennon (Glasgow), Teresa Neocleous (Glasgow: Mathematics and Statistics), Tamara Rathcke (Kent), Claire Timmins (Strathclyde), Duncan Robertson (York, UK), Morgan Sonderegger (McGill), Marton Soskuthy (York, UK).
 A recent extension of this work has been to consider aspects of Scottish English in the input of early New Zealand English, with Lynn Clark, Jen Hay, and Kevin Watson (Christ Church, NZ).

 - articulatory sociolinguistics: Another direction from the 1999 project was to investigate the articulatory nature of sociolinguistic variation and change using Ultrasound Tongue Imaging.
 This research, carried out with colleagues Jim Scobbie and Eleanor Lawson (Queen Margaret University Edinburgh), began with Looking variation and change in the mouth: developing the sociolinguistic potential of Ultrasound Tongue Imaging (ESRC, 2007-9), then Seeing the links in the speaker-hearer chain (ESRC, 2011-14), and now Changes in shape, space and time: the impact of position on the spatiotemporal and configurational articulatory properties of liquid consonants (ESRC, 2016-18).
 This work has also motvated collaborative projects to develop open-access online resources with auido-visual films showing speech production in action: Seeing Speech, Dynamic Dialects (AHRC 2014-15; Carnegie Trust, 2011-13).